Filter Content

 Sew Ngapa.
 Maiem.
 Welcome!

 We acknowledge God our Father, and give thanks for the blessings He showers on our community.
-We acknowledge the Traditional Custodians of Waiben and Kirriri, the Kaurareg Nation.
-We pay our respects to elders - past, present and emerging.
+We acknowledge the Traditional Custodians of Waiben and Kirriri, the Kaurareg people.
+We pay our respects to elders past & present.
 We commit ourselves to providing our students with a world class Catholic education so they may live life to the full.

 From our Principal, Mr. David Graham